Greenwolf/social_mapper/README.md

 ### Prerequisites

-As this is a python based tool, it should theoretically run on Linux, chromeOS ([Developer Mode](https://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices/generic)), Mac, and Windows.
+As this is a python based tool, it should theoretically run on Linux, chromeOS ([Developer Mode](https://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices/generic)) and Mac.
 The main requirements are Firefox, Selenium and Geckodriver.
 To install the tool and set it up follow these 4 steps:

 Install the latest version of Mozilla Firefox here: